Register interest to be kept up to date with future talks and symposiums

 The Barn at Messums West is a 13th century barn and wooden roof over the heads of discussions and the sharing of information in person about creativity and our environment.

-Our season of talks brings together experts and audiences to discuss the role of creativity and the relationship with environment across a range of topics from Art to architecture and Oceans to writing.
+Our season of talks brings together experts and audiences to discuss the role of creativity and the relationship with environment across a range of topics.

 FORTHCOMING SYMPOSIUMS